tycrek/ass/README.md

 ## Known issues

 - **Videos won't embed on Discord**: I know.
 This is because Discord developers make some really stupid decisions & only show embeds if the URL ends with `.mp4`.
-So the workaround: manually type "`.mp4`" after pasting your URL.
-This will be fixed in the future with a "Discord mode" for video uploads.
+To fix this, either enable Discord Mode during `npm run setup` or manually append "`.mp4`" to the end of your URL's when sharing on Discord.